gneu77/rx-signals/docs/rp_state_effects_start.md

 Dumb-components have no knowledge about the application they're used in, depend only on their input-properties and can be composed/re-used as you like.
 Smart-components however have application-knowledge and are used to compose dumb-components and transform application state to properties of those dumb-components.

-It' important however, that 'smart' does not mean that these components should have any more logic but state-transformation and dumb-component composition.
+It's important however, that 'smart' does not mean that these components should have any more logic but state-transformation and dumb-component composition.

 So far, our notion of component was related to visual/presentational components.
 But data and data-logic should also be encapsulated as re-usable components.